rmitchellscott/xovi-tripletap/README.md

 journalctl -u xovi-tripletap -f
 ```

+## reMarkable 1
+Four times the buttons, four times the fun!

+Feel free to tweak the main.sh script to handle other button presses.
+I've included a press-and-hold.sh script as an example, which lets you configure one of the buttons to launch xovi if you hold it for 3 seconds.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.